How to Convert DVD to AVI Free and Easily [2026 Updated]

 - In the "Profile edition" window, type a profile name.
 Then, navigate to the Encapsulation tab and strictly select AVI.

 - Switch to the Video codec tab.
-Check the "Video" box and change the codec to MPEG-4 or DivX.
-This ensures the file is playable on older hardware that may not support newer H.264 streams inside an AVI container.
+Check the "Video" box and set the codec to MPEG-4 or DivX.

 Step 3: Start Conversion

 Click Start to begin the DVD to AVI conversion.
-VLC will play the DVD in the background as it converts the file to AVI.
+VLC plays the disc in the background as it converts.
 The time taken depends on the length and complexity of the DVD content.

 How to Rip DVD to AVI for Free with XMedia-Recode